tatou-tatou/Themes/Stendhal/Panel/README.md

     Vl="Vl"
     Kb="Kb"
+    Wm="Wm"
     Sc="Sc"

 The syntax is simply `<Button variable>="<Title that will be displayed>"`.
 Edit the title to your heart content, it can be as long as you want.
 You can use icon glyphs too, of course.

-The (displayed) button title can be as long as you want, but if you use something mlonger than two characters, you will have to adjust how `dslider` calculates the popup position.
+The (displayed) button title can be as long as you want, but if you use something longer than two characters, you will have to adjust how `dslider` calculates the popup position.

 ###Adding a button
 Create a variable like explained above: